IN-PERSON & TELEHEALTH VISITS AVAILABLE

 If you would like to understand more about feeding therapy, please CONTACT US

 Around 6-8 months babies gain increased head, neck, trunk and jaw support and strength.
 This not only allows them to reach physical milestones like sitting, it provides oral motor strength to support munching and mashing foods.
 This is a great time to introduce small pieces of solids that are easy for babies to mash and explore.
-I love introducing very small, soft pieces of mash-able fruits and vegetables during this time.
+Introducing very small, soft pieces of mash-able fruits and vegetables during this time is an option.
 Some great ideas are very small diced pieces of banana, avocado, cooked sweet potatoes and carrots.
 You can also increase pureed textures by adding oatmeal to purees your baby already takes successfully.
 Allowing your baby to touch and explore these foods, and maybe even bring to their own mouth, is an important developmental milestone at this stage.